Professional Office Buildings

 We chose the “Harbour City Health Centre” name, said Bob Wall, because “the harbour city” has been Nanaimo’s “nickname” ever since Francisco Eliza, the Spanish explorer, chose this location for his base of explorations in 1791.
 He chose this location because it was the only spot with two harbours.
 Wentjuysen Harbour (now called Nanaimo Harbour) from where the Port Authority controls shipping, and Departure Bay Harbour (which serves as the transportation hub for all of Vancouver Island).

 In the 1800’s Bowen Road was nothing more than a horse and wagon trail between the frontier coal mining towns Nanaimo (population 1,600) and Wellington (population 1,000).
 However, travel between the two towns became easier in 1878, when Joseph Ganner inaugurated a passenger stage coach service on this road twice a day.
 This service continued until the railway arrived.
 This eventually became the “Old Island Highway”.
-Today it is a very busy “corridor zoned” through-fare in Nanaimo with more than 20,000 cars passing this prime location at the corner of Bowen and Madsen daily.
+Today it is a very busy “corridor zoned” thorough-fare in Nanaimo with more than 20,000 cars passing this prime location at the corner of Bowen and Madsen daily.

 Real Estate Webmasters Downtown Campus